Ch3ngL0rd/Ch3ngL0rd/README.md

 <h1>Zachary Cheng</h1>

 <p>Welcome to my GitHub!
-I'm a Software Engineering student at the University of Western Australia, specializing in full stack development with a keen interest in AI and educational technology.</p>
+I'm a Software Engineering student at the University of Western Australia, specialising in full stack development with a keen interest in AI and educational technology.</p>

 <h2>Projects</h2>